clairesunstudio/slidev-dataviz/week1.md

-Chapter 55 Data Report (>100 pages, technical, scientific report) Chapter 55 Data Story (accessible reading level, multimedia, interactive, creative process) Why data story —> our goal is data to information into insights -->
+Chapter 55 Data Report (>100 pages, technical, scientific report) Chapter 55 Data Story (accessible reading level, multimedia, interactive, creative process) Why data story —> our goal is data to information into insights You are adding power to data when it is both easy to understand and engaging to the public.
+-->

 ---